In summary

 Additional information required for United States (U.S.) tax residents or citizens

 If you are a U.S. tax resident or citizen you will need to provide us with your U.S. TIN.
 This U.S. TIN will include your Social Security Number, Employer Identification Number or Individual Taxpayer Identification Number.
 For more information please visit the U.S. Department of the Treasury Internal Revenue Service’s (IRS) Foreign Account Tax Compliance Act (FATCA) frequently asked questions.
-If you are a former citizen of the U.S., you may also wish to visit the IRS’ Relief Procedures for Certain Former Citizens frequently asked questions.

-If your entity / organisation is a U.S. entity for tax purposes, you will need to provide us with your U.S. TIN and other information by completing the two attached forms and return them to us:
+If your entity / organisation is a U.S. entity for tax purposes, you will need to provide us with your U.S. TIN and other information by completing the Organisation Tax Residency Self-Certification form and return it to us.

 This U.S. TIN will include your Social Security Number, Employer Identification Number or Individual Taxpayer Identification Number.
 For more information please visit the U.S. Department of the Treasury Internal Revenue Service’s (IRS) Foreign Account Tax Compliance Act (FATCA) frequently asked questions.